Prevent Bruising After Botox and Dermal Fillers With These Tips

 Bruising can appear immediately after your injections, or 1-2 days later.
 In either case, bruising usually resolves itself after a few days.
 In some cases, bruises may last up to one week.

 Bruises generally begin as dark purple or red, then may turn yellow before disappearing completely.
-However, it’s important for perspective patients to understand that their experience can differ from other patients as everyone heals at their own pace.
+However, it’s important for prospective patients to understand that their experience can differ from other patients as everyone heals at their own pace.

 Most bruising that results from a Botox or dermal filler treatment can be easily covered up (hidden) with simple concealer.
 Here’s a great YouTube makeup tutorial on addressing bruising.